 Blood tests help a determine causes of illness accurately, safely, and quickly and let us monitor the progress of medical treatments.
-Optimum Pet Health is able to perform CBC's and serum profiles at our office.
+Optimum Veterinary is able to perform CBC's and serum profiles at our office.
 We are able do have blood work in about 10-15 minutes in our office.
 We want you to understand our recommendations and be a partner in your pet's care.

 COMPLETE BLOOD COUNT (CBC)

 The most common blood test, a CBC gives information on hydration status, anemia, infection, the blood's clotting ability, and the immune system's ability to respond.
 This test is essential for pets with fevers, vomiting, diarrhea, weakness, pale gums, or loss of appetite.
 If your pet needs surgery, a CBC can detect unseen abnormalities.

 -HCT hematocrit measures the percentage of red blood cells to detect anemia and dehydration.

 -Hb & MCHC hemoglobin and mean corpuscular hemoglobin concentration measure hemoglobin, the oxygen-carrying pigment of red blood cells corpuscles.

 -WBC white blood cell count measures the body's immune cells, increases or decreases indicate certain diseases or infections